Your Basket

 However, of these species, only 20 produce enough oil that can be sold on the commercial market.

-Eucalyptus globulus is the main species of the plant that is used to create eucalyptus essential oil, although depending on where it is grown in the world, the type of oil produced can vary.
+Eucalyptus globulus is the main species of the plant that is used to create this oil, although depending on where it is grown in the world, the type of oil produced can vary.

 How does eucalyptus oil work?